Friday, 19 April 2024

 70. Manuel: As long as peer-reviewed papers remain the main drivers of careers, other media will be undervalued.
 For example, scientists who generate data are incited to analyze those data themselves and write papers, instead of just publishing the data and leaving the analysis to others.
 The system of research validation and evaluation would probably be quite different, if it was not so focussed on papers and peer review.

 71. Ingrid: But can we realistically hope for significant progress, as long as researchers need to apply for jobs and funding so frequently?
 This insecurity drives the demand for fine-grained, quantitative research assessments that can be automated.
 And bibliometrics answer this demand.
-It has become a leitmotif for Nobel laureates that their prize-winning research would not have been possiblesuch an environment.
+It has become a leitmotif for Nobel laureates that their prize-winning research would not have been possible in such an environment.
 We should listen to them, and make funding and positions more stable.

 Acknowledgements